 If we really want to change the rates of suicide in Canada, we need to look at areas of medicine that have successfully reduced mortality.
 For example, HIV prevention and cancer prevention have created national registries and invested heavily in innovative prevention programs that specifically target these deadly diseases.

 We need a concerted national effort that uses evidence-based strategies to target suicidal behaviour.

-Jitender Sareen is an expert advisor with EvidenceNetwork.ca, professor of psychiatry at the University of Manitoba and team leader of the Manitoba Population Mental Health Research Group.
-Cara Katz is a junior researcher with the Manitoba Population Mental Health Research Group and a psychiatry resident at the University of Manitoba.
+Jitender Sareen is a, professor of psychiatry at the University of Manitoba and team leader of the Manitoba Population Mental Health Research Group.
+This column was co-written by Cara Katz, a junior researcher with the Manitoba Population Mental Health Research Group and a psychiatry resident at the University of Manitoba.